cepharum/js-i18n/README.md

   Another approach is using argument references.
 A reference consists of a dollar sign `$` followed by a positive integer value selecting argument in list of arguments by position with `1` referring to the first argument.
 Using a reference doesn't consume next argument.

-  > **Example:** The placeholder `%$1s` requests to inject value of argument as string no matter whether other placeholders might have consumed arguments before or not.
+  > **Example:** The placeholder `%$1s` requests to inject value of first argument as string no matter whether other placeholders might have consumed arguments before or not.

   The placeholder components `<fill>`, `<width>` and `<precision>` are all available to control vertical alignment of injected value: